(Pocket-lint) - When Batman: Arkham Asylum first came out it redefined superhero games.

 Its crunching, combo-based combat and fun exploratory navigation made for a heady gameplay blend.
 It was then followed by two, ever more excellent outings, Arkham City and Arkham Knight, each of which widened the series' scope.
 And a prequel game, Arkham Origins, filled out the quadrilogy.

-Now, after a five year hiatus, a fifth game with similar gameplay is heading our way - Gotham Knights - although it isn't actually set in the Arkham Universe.
+Now, after more than six years, a fifth game with similar gameplay is heading our way - Gotham Knights.
+And, while it isn't technically set in the Arkham Universe, it shares similar themes and gameplay.

 Here is what we know about it so far, the debut trailer and more.
 Enjoy.